 - Wedding or Baby Showers

+Important: Alcohol is only permitted with the host engaging a caterer with a Class C Liquor License.
+The caterer’s representative must present proof of Liability Insurance and remain on-site to serve guests during the scheduled event times.
+A city permit may also be required.
 50% deposit is required to reserve an event date for the pavilion.
 It is the responsibility of the event host(s) to provide food, beverages, paper products, table coverings, set-up and clean up.
 All decorations must be removed at the end of the event.
 No kitchen or staging areas are available.
-Alcohol is only permitted with caterers having a Class C license.

 Long time residents of Troy, Susie and Roger Kowalski were among the group of “concerned citizens” that rallied together to keep the nature center from closure in 2010 when the Troy Nature Society was established.